-In 1996, the Breeders' Cup World Championships were held at Woodbine, the one-and-only time the event has been held outside of the continental United States.
+Woodbine showcased the Breeders’ Cup World Championships in 1996, the only time it has been held outside of the United States.

 The Track at Woodbine

 Woodbine is actually comprised of three tracks, with the main one-mile racing track an artificial surface called Tapeta, rather than the standard dirt surface you find on almost all other North American tracks.
 In the mid-2000s many tracks in the US converted to artificial surfaces, as various studies have indicated it is a safer footing for both horses and jockeys.